How to sell on Google Shopping

 As with anything else on Google search, SEO is important.
 Optimising your content includes updating your feed daily, managing bids, adjusting bids according to audience, time and the device used, plus much else.

-The reason for doing this is the same as any other optimisation work: You need to make sure your site is not being penalised for Google for shortcomings in content, but is instead putting your products or services in a position to be seen easily when the relevant keywords are searched for.
+The reason for doing this is the same as any other optimisation work: You need to make sure your site is not being penalised by Google for shortcomings in content, but is instead putting your products or services in a position to be seen easily when the relevant keywords are searched for.

 What BeUniqueness can do to help